Dongdaemun Design Plaza: Hullyeondogam and Gyeongseong Sports Complex

-The construction of Gyeongseong Sports Complex in 1925, later known as Dongdaemun Stadium, resulted in further demolition of the wall and the buildings near the area.
-The first modern stadium was renamed the Seoul Sports Complex after Korea became independent.
-Later, the stadium became an important venue for various national events.
-The complex was once more renamed the Dongdaemun Sports Complex, and its use decreased when the Jamsil Sports Complex was built in 1984 for the Seoul Olympics.
+The Gyeongseong Sports Complex, constructed in 1925, underwent significant demolition of the adjacent wall and buildings, resulting in its renaming to Dongdaemun Stadium.
+Following Korea's independence, the first modern stadium was rebranded as the Seoul Sports Complex, becoming a notable venue for national events.
+Later, it was once again renamed to the Dongdaemun Sports Complex, but its utilization decreased following the construction of the Jamsil Sports Complex in preparation for the 1988 Seoul Olympics.

 Formation and development of Dongdaemun commercial area

 The Dongdaemun commercial area developed in the latter part of the Chosun Dynasty when people started to create an autonomous marketplace around Baeogae.
 Another large-scale modern market, Gwangjang Market, was formed, and the district became a constellation of various markets and small businesses.
-In the 1960s, a large number of sewing factories were built near Pyenghwa Market, in Dongdaemun-gu, and the market soon became the largest shopping district for shopping.
-With the addition of Miliore, a shopping mall for fashion constructed in 1998, the area has become a new retail sphere where citizens and other visitors can buy the latest fashions at a reasonable price.
+In the 1960s, a large number of sewing factories were built near Pyenghwa Market, in Dongdaemun District, and the market soon became the largest shopping district for shopping.
+With the addition of Miliore, a shopping mall for fashion constructed in 1998, it has become a retail area.

-Dongdaemun History & Culture Park
+Dongdaemun History and Culture Park

 Dongdaemun History & Culture Park is located on the east side of the DDP.
 The park connects the round-shaped Downtown Green Field Corridor from Mt.
 Naksan to Mt.
 Namsan, and serves as a cultural space for exhibiting the historic and cultural assets of Seoul.
 Originally, Hadid designed this area as a design street that introduces the latest design trends, but, during the excavation and demolition process of Dongdaemun Stadium, which started in December 2007, various historical remains were found.
 The city of Seoul established an excavation and investigation team for a safe and detailed survey in the area.
 In June 2009, the city decided to preserve and exhibit the excavated remains and announced the construction of Dongdaemun History & Culture Park, which would serve as a venue for the exhibition of historical remains.
 The area of the park is 65,232 m2, and the fortress walls of Seoul and Igansumun, two outdoor exhibition spaces, Yigansumun Exhibition Hall, Dongdaemun History Museum 1396, Dongdaemun Stadium Memorial, and Gallery MUN are the key features and facilities in the park area.

 The local fashion hub district and the residential area share the park at the center, which was previously separated by Jangchungdanro-ro.
 In addition, because of the improvement in pedestrian walking environment after the construction of the underground walking network, the park and building serve as a new cultural space that connects many parts of the downtown area of Seoul.